nicholaswilde/recipes/docs/breads/cranberry-orange-bread.md

 ### Step 5

-Gently fold in  cranberries (and chopped and roasted almonds (optional), if using).
+Gently fold in dried cranberries (and chopped and roasted almonds (optional), if using).

 ### Step 6